 For more information click here.

-Newly arrived international students have the option to apply to be matched with continuing CU students.
 This is your chance to have a CU student help guide you in the first weeks that you are here.
 The International Student Guides (ISG) help you with questions before you arrive and with your initial cultural and academic adjustments.
-The ISG program also helps you find and connect with campus resources, and holds regular events and activities to connect you with other students.
+Click here for more information.

 The ISG program is open to undergraduate and graduate students during their first semester at CU.
 Participating is entirely optional!
 To apply for a guide, please review the Incoming ISG Program Application.